lourranio/tools/seguranca/readme.md

     gpgcheck=1
     priority=2

 Next step is installing Lynis with yum.

     sudo yum makecache fast

     sudo yum install lynis

 First time it might ask to import the GPG key.
 This ensures you only updates are received from us.
 Now you start using Lynis.
 First time users are advised to use the Get Started guide.

     lynis audit system

+Relatorio fica em Files:
+  - Test and debug information      : /var/log/lynis.log
+  - Report data                     : /var/log/lynis-report.dat

 ## 5.  chkrootkit